iotaledger/susee-streams-poc/iota-bridge/README.md

 to specify to call send_message().
 You'll transmit this binary package e.g. via LoRaWAN.
 In your LoRaWAN Application Server you can use the `lorawan-rest/binary_request` endpoint of the *IOTA Bridge* to hand the binary package over to it.

-The body of the resulting HTTP Resonse needs to be returned to the *ESP32 Sensor* via the `response_callback` function that is provided by the streams-poc-lib.
+The body of the resulting HTTP Resonse needs to be returned to your *Sensor* Application which then needs to transmit it to the streams-poc-lib via the `response_callback` function that is provided by the streams-poc-lib.

 Have a look into the following documentation for more details: